wuxc/pywin32doc/md/PyCOleClientItem.md

   - [GetObject](PyCOleClientItem.md#pycoleclientitemgetobject)

-    Returns the COM object to the item.
-This is the m_lpObject variable in MFC.&nbsp;
+    Returns the COM object to the item\.
+This is the m\_lpObject variable in MFC\.&nbsp;

   - [GetStorage](PyCOleClientItem.md#pycoleclientitemgetstorage)